oit-ipbl/robots/basics/basics_01.md

 Edit the `talker.py` and `listener.py`.

 - Open `~/catkin_ws/src/oit_pbl_ros_samples/` by Visual Studio Code editor, and edit the files in `~/catkin_ws/src/oit_pbl_ros_samples/scripts` directory.
-- Or, you can use any text editor to open the python files.

 Insert `# -*- coding: utf-8 -*-` at the top of the files like as follows,